 Although tanning beds give you a golden glow, they also give you something else — wrinkles and possibly skin cancer.
+Are tanning beds safe or are they bad for you?

 As days grow darker and colder during the winter months, many people turn to tanning beds to give them what they think is a “healthy” glow.
 But what they are getting — an increased risk of skin cancer and prematurely aged skin — is anything but healthy.